 interface with a 600 ohm 0dBm radio interface that allows it to be

-used as a burst transmitter in order to prevent detection and interception.
+in order to prevent detection and interception.

 It uses AFSK modulation to send messages at up to 120 characters per second